What If You’re Not a Colour Season — But a Colour Flower in Colour Analysis?

 Life would be far too boring.

 But then, why do you need colour seasons if you look good in much more than those palettes can offer?
-Let's have a look at a few example.
+Let's have a look at a few good example.

 Who would ever say these women look terrible in black?
-Only devoted seasonal colour adepts.

 For the rest of the world, these women look absolutely stunning.
 So why aim to look “right” only in the eyes of such a tiny group of people?